The Facilities at Morden College

 The John Morden Centre

-Echoing the 1695 design of the original Quadrangle, The John Morden Centre was completed in 2021, designed to be a hub for beneficiaries’ social activities and health and wellbeing needs.
+Echoing the 1695 design of the original Quadrangle, The John Morden Centre was completed in 2021, designed to be a hub for residents social activities and health and wellbeing needs.
 The John Morden Centre is home to Café 19, Merchant’s Hall and resident arts and crafts facilities.

 The John Morden Centre was awarded the Royal Institute of British Architects’ RIBA London Award 2023, RIBA London Building of the Year 2023 and RIBA National Award 2023.